Jimmy Fontana: Biography

 Enrico Sbriccoli was born in Camerino, Marche.
 After graduating from high school, he moved to Rome to study Economics.
-In his spare time, Fontana taught himself bass and attend local jazz venues.
+In his spare time, Fontana taught himself bass and attended local jazz venues.
 Eventually, he dedicated himself completely to music and adopted the stage name Jimmy Fontana in homage to one of his heroes, American musician Jimmy Giuffre (the surname Fontana was arbitrarily chosen out of the phone book).

-In the early 1950s he started his own jazz band, Fontana and his Trio, with piano, bass and drums, and around that time he met Leda, who became his wife and with whom they had four children: Luigi, Roberto, Andrea, and Paola.
+In the early 1950s, he started his own jazz band, Fontana and his Trio, with piano, bass and drums, and around that time he met Leda, who became his wife and with whom they had four children: Luigi, Roberto, Andrea, and Paola.

 At the end of the 1950s, he turned to light music and began his solo career.
-His first success was "Diavolo" ("Devil") that won him third place in the Festival of Barcelona.
+His first success was "Diavolo" ("Devil"), which won him third place in the Festival of Barcelona.
 With his song "Bevo" ("I Drink"), in 1960, he won the Burlamacco Gold, a music competition in Viareggio.
 His first participation in the Sanremo Music Festival came in 1961 with "Lady luna" ("Lady moon"), written by Armando Trovajoli and Dino Verde.
 His first single with RCA is "Non te ne andare" ("Don't go"), released in 1963 and written by Gianni Meccia and Lilli Greco.

 In 1965, Fontana had his major success with "Il mondo" ("The world"), a song composed by Fontana and Carlo Pes, and arranged by Ennio Morricone, with lyrics by Gianni Meccia, which reached the top of the charts in Italy and other countries in Europe and charted in Latin America as well.
 The same year, he made his debut as an actor, appearing in two musicarelli, which are movies heavily featuring musical numbers, titled Viale della canzone ("Avenue of song") and 008 Operazione ritmo ("008 Operation rhythm").